Albania–France relations

 French troops in Korçë during the Occupation in World War I.

 Albania and France are members of the North Atlantic Treaty Organization (NATO) and the Organization for Security and Co-operation in Europe (OSCE).
-Albania is an EU candidate and France is also an EU member.
+Albania is an EU candidate and France is an EU member.

 Bilateral cooperation focuses on cultural exchange and promoting the French language, strengthening the rule of law, and supporting Albania’s European integration.
 France has invested over €300 million in Albania in the period 2023-2025 through the French Development Agency.

 History

 During the Middle Ages, the Anjous, a French noble family took control of Albania between 1272-1382.

 During the Balkan Wars (1912-1913), Albanians declared the independence of Albania from the Ottoman Empire.
 France along with Russia opposed Albanian aims due to their support for Serbia, and both backed their Balkan allies' proposals for less territory and coast for the new borders of the Albanian state.

 During World War I, France would occupy Southeastern Albania and created the Autonomous Province of Korçë, a French protectorate founded in 1916.
 The French would occupy this region until 1920 when they withdrew forces from the area.

 Upon the end of World War II, France remained the only Western country where Albania had diplomatic and economic relations with, owing to Communist dictator Enver Hoxha’s French education.
 France was Communist Albania’s only nominal Western trading partner throughout the Cold War.

 As a European Union (EU) founder and member, France was one of the only countries that did not support Albania in its euro-integration path, until March 30, 2020.